CyrusXia/DatabaseProj1stVer/README.txt

 The 'drop_schema.sql' file is used to drop tables and constraints.
 The 'index.html' file is the html code for the homepage of our application.
 The 'state_cases.html' file is the html code for the state cases of our application while the 'state_policy.html' is the html code for the state policies.
 The 'server.py' file is the python code for our web application.
+We included all those files in our 'proj1-3.tar.gz' so that the TA can check them.

 2. URL: http://35.227.43.111:8111/